 4 pm-5 pm Free Time

-This is a perfect time to let your kids go back outside or play in the house if it is too hot.
+This is a perfect time to let your kids go back outside or play in the house if it is too hot or cold.
 Older ones can help in the kitchen with dishes or setting the table.

 5pm-5:30pm Clean-Up Time